jacobkap/crimebythenumbers/docs/working-with-ucr-data.md

 #> [1] "AK00101" "AK00101" "AK00101" "AK00101" "AK00101" "AK00101"
 ```

 Each ORI is a 7-digit value starting with the state abbreviation (for some reason the FBI incorrectly puts the abbreviation for Nebraska as NB instead of NE) followed by 5 numbers.
-In the NIBRS data (another FBI data set which we'll explore in Chapter \ref({#nibrs})) the ORI uses a 9-digit code - expanding the 5 numbers to 7 numbers.
+In the NIBRS data (another FBI data set which we'll explore in Chapter \ref(nibrs)) the ORI uses a 9-digit code - expanding the 5 numbers to 7 numbers.
 When dealing with specific agencies, make sure to use the ORI rather than the agency name to avoid any mistakes.

 For an easy way to find the ORI number of an agency, use this [site](http://crimedatatool.com/crosswalk.html).
 Type an agency name or an ORI code into the search section and it will return everything that is a match.